mx-robotics/docker_base/README.md

 # docker_base
-This repo hold docker files to crate a docker container for ROS with a multiple options on the build.
+This repo hold docker files to crate a docker container with ROS2 (humble) and supports a multiple options on the build.

 * XFCE Desktop
 * TURBO VNC Server
 * VSCode
 * ROS NAV2
 * GAZEBO

+For details checkout the Makefile

 ## make
 A make file is used to create and run the container